keithrozario/lambda-cache/README.md

     return response
 ```

+Under the hood, we us the `get_parameters` API call for boto3, which translate to a single network call for multiple parameters.

 ## Decorator stacking
 If you wish to cache multiple parameters with different expiry times, stack the decorators.
 In this example, `var1` will be refreshed every 30 seconds, `var2` will be refreshed after 60.

-Note: Decorator stacking performs one API call per decorator, while passing a list to the parameter argument results in just one API call for better performance.

 ```python
 @ssm_cache(parameter='/production/app/var1', ttl_seconds=30)